Medivnyk

 Medivnyk or medovyk (медівник) іs a Ukrainian honey cake.

 According to food writer Marianna Dushar, medivnyk is a fundamental dessert of Lviv regional cuisine.
-Polish-Ukrainian food writer Viktoria Popin classifies medivnyk a keks (a type of fruitcake).
+Polish-Ukrainian food writer Wiktoria Popin classifies medivnyk as a keks (a type of fruitcake).
 Medivnyk typically includes spices, nuts and raisins.
 Buckwheat honey is preferred to give the cake its distinctive taste.

-Apart from the spongy cake, medivnyk in Ukrainian can also mean prianyk, a hard honey cookie.
+Apart from the spongy cake, medivnyk in Ukrainian can also mean prianyk or pernik, a hard honey cookie.

+The village of Velykyi Bychkiv, located in the Rakhiv Raion, Zakarpattia Oblast, has a peculiar wedding custom.
+Instead of baking a traditional wedding korovai, they make an "embroidered" honey cake called medivnyk.
+This traditional bread is intricately decorated with ornaments resembling Hutsul embroidered shirts.